stfbk/stfbk.github.io/_topics/ThreatDetection.md

 robust cybersecurity strategy.
-Threat detection involves identifying and recognising potential cyber threats such as malware, hacking attempts, or other malicious activities that can compromise the security and integrirty of computer systems, networks, or data.
-Anomaly detection, on the other hand, focuses on discovering abnormal or unusual patterns in data that deviate significantly from the expected behavior.
-Applications fiels include networks and cloud infrastructure, industrial control systems, automotive, healthcare systems and many others.
+Threat detection involves identifying and recognising potential cyber threats such as malware, hacking attempts, or other malicious activities that can compromise the security and integrity of computer systems, networks, or data.
+Anomaly detection, on the other hand, focuses on discovering abnormal or unusual patterns in data that deviate significantly from the expected behaviour.

 **Our focus:**

-- Design and development of AI-based threat and anomaly detection algorithms
+- Dependable AI-driven threat and anomaly detection focussing on the following challenges:
-- Monitoring of network and computing devices through software-defined networks and programmable data planes (e.g. eBPF, P4)
-- Analysis of the effectiveness of the monitoring-detection-mitigation pipeline
+  - trade-off between resource-efficient and accurate detection of threats and anomalies
+  - robustness to open-world challenges such as adversarial machine learning attacks and concept drift
+- Enhanced Federated Learning for higher accuracy, lower resource overhead and enhanced confidentiality